-2. &quot;Void metabolism" by Tsukamoto, published on August 2012, in Arch+.
+^{2. &}quot;Void metabolism" by Tsukamoto, published on August 2012, in Arch+.

 So what happened in Japan, especially in Tokyo in order to bring to life the communal living projects that in contrast to modern megastructures, have created more friendly living environments?
-Despite the widely-known metabolist manifestoes for Tokyo's urban development, and utopian proposals such as Kenzo Tange's plan for Tokyo in 1960, the city of Tokyo has followed a different kind of metabolism. nevertheless maintaining the metabolist mindset that accepted and made proper, the fragile nature of the city due to destructive earthquakes and, with the Second World War, bombings as well.
-While metabolist architects envisioned changing, dynamic city - based on infrastructural cores individual cells - which suited Tokyo's fragile nature - where the lifespan of a house is 30 years - the large-scale nature studies concentrate especially that represent a counter movement to functionalist modernist trends and mostly, but not limited to, Japan -, and the result of their arguments on architectural theory.
-Starting from the group of architects that make up the Japanese New wave (Hiromi Fujii, Sakamoto, Toyo Ito), studies go on to discover Western contemporaries that were equally active topic, such as Venturi and Eisenman, in order to move on to more recent architects that continue the tradition from their own point of view, such as Sou Fujimoto, Sanaa, Atelier Bow-Wow, etc.
+Despite the widely-known metabolist manifestoes for Tokvo's urban development, and utopian proposals such as Kenzo Tange's plan for Tokyo in 1960, the city of Tokyo has followed a different kind of metabolism. nevertheless maintaining the metabolist mindset that accepted and made proper, the fragile nature of the city due to destructive earthquakes and, with the Second World War, bombings as well.
+While the metabolist architects envisioned а changing, dynamic city - based on infrastructural cores and individual cells - which suited Tokyo's fragile nature - where the lifespan of a house is 30 years - the large-scale nature of their urban creations didn't agree with its nature of numerous landowners that are encouraged to construct their own private homes.
+Through inheritance, each private land was further divided into smaller lands and the number of detached houses augmented to reach an unprecedented level, preventing the commercialization of real estate in the city, especially suburbs, the that in politicians and investors desire.5 As a result, Tokyo has an immense potential to allow for innovative solutions for housing designs.
+Niklas Maak has brought forward a similar remark stating that for residential architecture to overcome conventional notions and to experiment toward innovative shared solutions, one of the ideal situations are joint building ventures where people who desire to create their own ideal living environment get together and build their houses, without profitability concerns.6 especially on architects that represent a counter movement to functionalist modernist trends and mostly, but not limited to, Japan -, and the result of their arguments on architectural theory.
+Starting from the group of architects that make up the Japanese New wave (Hiromi Fujii, Shinohara, Sakamoto, Toyo Ito), studies go on to discover Western contemporaries that were equally the active on topic, such as Venturi and Eisenman, in order to move on to more recent architects that continue the tradition from their own point of view, such as Sou Fujimoto, Sanaa, Atelier Bow-Wow, etc.